omagdy/malaria-diagnosis/README.md

 # Malaria Diagnosis
 ## Introduction
 This project utilizes a CNN to detect whether a colored microscopic image contains malaria or not.
-Training data is present with the repository.

 ## Training
 To train the model use the following command: